space-boss/react-mesto-auth/README.md

-# MESTO AUTHNTIFICATION.
+# MESTO AUTHENTIFICATION.
 Student project for Yandex.Praktikum

 ### Description
 This projects builds upon the functionality of the [Mesto React project](https://github.com/space-boss/mesto-react) and adds the functionality of authentification and authorization to it.